lifeforms/crs-dev-tool/README.md

 ## Running tests

 - `crs test` will run the full test suite on your local CRS directory.
-- `crs serve` will run a web server on the CRS at http://localhost/
+- `crs serve` will run a web server on the CRS at http://localhost/.
+Try http://localhost/?foo=/etc/passwd!
 - `crs shell` executes bash inside a running container that's busy testing/serving.
 It might be used for debugging.

 ## Miscellaneous functions